Organizing 82 pages of book notes is no small feat. I’ve never had this much from one book.

 - Emotion catches the attention of the ANS and makes you more suggestible.

-- Vocal affirmation slips behind the conscious mind, into the subconscious.
+- Vocal affirmation slips behind the conscious mind, embedding positivity and healing into your subconscious.

 Emotionally paired affirmations do both.

-You can use this technique to overwrite limiting beliefs with powerful healing & regenerative beliefs.
+Better yet, you can use this technique to overwrite limiting beliefs with powerful regenerative beliefs.

 Capping the Downside of Emotions"Emotion is the chemical residue of experience".
 Click To Tweet

-This is one of those knowledge bombs that stuck with me.
+This is one of those knowledge bombs that’s stuck with me.
 It succinctly summarizes why emotions dramatically influence health.
 Emotions are the bridge between experience and memory.

 In fact, think back through any vivid memory and you’ll discover a powerful emotional pairing.
 That’s how memory works (use it to your advantage when studying or learning).

-Again, emotions are energy.
+Emotions are energy.
 And different emotions produce different amounts of energy (frequencies).
-Emotions not only cause measurable electrical changes but they influence other people too.
+Not only causing measurable electrical change but influencing other people too.

 You’re a stress addict.

-Before I explain, it’s not your fault.
+It’s not your fault.
 Stress is a double-edged sword.
 Without it you wouldn’t be alive.
 In the right doses (called hormetic eustress), it’s healthy.

 It can help us hit deadlines and evade threats.
 The human-machine is meant to switch on (stress), followed by a period of downtime (low stress).

-Few of us lack stress.
-Downtime becomes.
+Few of get adequate downtime.
 Losing balance predisposes us to virtually all chronic diseases.

 Learning how to build personal resiliency helps us handle greater stress loads.
 The more stress we can shoulder, the better we take on life.